Apple's iPhone 5 bigger, faster but lacks "wow"

 For the iPhone 5, Apple has done away with the connectors used on previous devices and replaced them with a smaller and more efficient “Lightning” connector.

 With the iPhone, it is shipping new “EarPods” audiophones, designed after digitally scanning hundreds of ears.
-Shares in Skullcandy, which specializes in stylized earphones, fell 4.5 percent on Wednesday.
+Shares in Skullcandy SKUL.O, which specializes in stylized earphones, fell 4.5 percent on Wednesday.

 Beyond hardware, Apple telegraphed many of the software changes to expect in iPhone 5 when it debuted iOS 6, its latest mobile operating system, in June.